zqwei/explore-imaging-data/README.md

 |:---:|:---:|

 We show correlation coefficient of individual neural activities to swim patterns in a whole-brain map.
+You can see the correlation is different from cell to cell.
+Some are strongly correlated/anti-correlated to swim pattern, while others are moderately correlated/anti-correlated.
 The code is not shown for exercise.

 <img src="./pics/motor_correlation.png" width="480">